RobinTail/bun-diff-action/README.md

 # bun-diff-action

-A composite action that writes the diff of bun.lock file into a comment of pull request.
+A composite action that writes the diff of bun.lockb file into a comment of pull request.

 ## Requirements